-Ireland’s official Famine Heritage Trail is an adventurous 165 km cross country trail that follows the Royal Canal as it weaves through country lanes, villages, towns and Dublin city mostly along the banks of the Royal Canal.
-It can be done in sections over time or all at once – as you choose.
-Follow the story of Strokestown’s Famine Emigrants as our interactive bronze shoe sculptures creates a thought provoking experience, on this commemorative cross country walk.
-The trail is topped and tailed by two iconic museums – “The National Famine Museum” at Strokestown Park and “The Jeanie Johnston Famine Ship” / “ EPIC – Irish Emigration Museum” at the Dublin end.
+Ireland’s official Famine Heritage Trail is an adventurous 165 km cross country pilgrim walk layered with history, art and culture.
+It weaves through country lanes, villages, towns and Dublin city mostly along the banks of the Royal Canal.
+It can be done in sections or all at once – as you choose.
+Follow the story of Strokestown’s Famine Emigrants whose journey is marked by bronze shoe sculptures along the route.
+The trail is topped and tailed by iconic museums – “The National Famine Museum” at Strokestown Park in Co Roscommon and “The Jeanie Johnston Famine Ship” and “ EPIC The Irish Emigration Museum” at the Dublin end.

 SHOE STORIES - Daniel’s Story – Black ‘47

-My name is Daniel Tighe / Tye, I am 12 years old, in May 1847 the worst year of the Great Irish Famine, I walked this path from Strokestown to Dublin heading for a Ship and in hope of a new life in North America.
-Follow in the footsteps of my story through the 30 pairs of Bronze Shoes along the National Famine Way – now a 165 km accredited trail.
+My name is Daniel Tighe.
+I am 12 years old.
+In May 1847, the worst year of the Great Irish Famine, I walked this path from Strokestown to Dublin heading for a ship and in hope of a new life in North America.
+Follow in the footsteps of my story which is marked by over 30 pairs of Bronze Shoes along the National Famine Way – now a 165 km accredited trail.

 On the way to Moyvalley Catherine and I see two kingfishers on the canal.
 They sparkle like jewels as they fly over this beautiful stretch of water.
 Further on a tall grey heron with his long beak hides among the tall rushes fishing.

-Cathal Póirtéir on the impact of the Famine on the Irish language (in Gaelic and English)
+History: The impact of the Famine on the Irish language (in Gaelic and English)